vimarsh-soni/News-Article-Classification/Reports/README.md

-This directory consists of the mid-semester and end-semester project reports, as mentioned in the naming convention.
+This directory consists of the Mid-semester and End-semester project reports, as mentioned in the naming convention.